vtmattedi/RTSim/Readme.md

 RTsim is discrete time preemptive scheduler simulator that can simulate different scheduling algorithm with one or more cpus.
 It allows for a visulization of the scheduler at any discrete point in time.

-It uses a sudo-engine (~~that I need to decouple from here~~) to draw a scene into the console at close to 60 (or 30) fps. and should be easily ported to other plataforms such as xterm.js.
+It uses a sudo-engine (~~that I need to decouple from here~~) to draw a scene into the console at close to 60 (or 30) fps. and should be easily ported to other plataforms such as xterm.js [Try it out](consoleadventure.com/rtsim "RTsim using xterm.js").

 ![1748068650195](image/Readme/1748068650195.png)